vogelito/glacierprotocol/_docs/withdrawal/preparation.md

 On any Internet-connected computer:

-1. If this is **not** your first time working with Glacier:
+1. If this is **not** your first time working with CryptoGlacier:
-    1. Use a networked computer to access the latest full release of Glacier ( not just the protocol document) at <https://github.com/GlacierProtocol/GlacierProtocol/releases>.
+    1. Use a networked computer to access the latest full release of CryptoGlacier ( not just the protocol document) at <https://github.com/vogelito/CryptoGlacierProtocol/releases>.
-    2. Open the protocol document (Glacier.pdf) within the ZIP file.
+    2. Open the protocol document (CryptoGlacier.pdf) within the ZIP file.
-    3. Check the Release Notes (Appendix E) of the protocol document to see if there are any new versions of Glacier recommended.
+    3. Check the Release Notes (Appendix E) of the protocol document to see if there are any new versions of CryptoGlacier recommended.
-    4. Whether or not you decide to upgrade, review the errata for the version of Glacier you are using at <https://github.com/GlacierProtocol/GlacierProtocol/releases>.
+    4. Whether or not you decide to upgrade, review the errata for the version of Glacier you are using at <https://github.com/vogelito/CryptoGlacierProtocol/releases>.
 2. Open your electronic copy of the
 <span class="warning">Cold Storage Information Page</span>
 (see Section II of the Deposit Protocol for details).